Terms and Conditions

-15.3 If we make changes to this contract that are disadvantageous to you, we will give you 30 days’ notice to let you know about the changes.
+15.3 If we make changes to your contract that are disadvantageous to you, we will give you 30 days’ notice to let you know about the changes.
 If you do not agree with the changes, you can switch to another supplier or start a new plan with us without paying a termination fee.

 (a) Changing your payment method (for example, from flexible direct debit to standard direct debit),